iankelk/iankelk.github.io/index.md

 * I gave an hour-long talk to the [NeuLab](https://www.cs.cmu.edu/~neulab/) at Carnegie Mellon in July of 2022

 ### Vision for safety inspections
-* August 30th article in Bloomberg ["9 Smart Ways To Make Cities Better"](https://www.bloomberg.com/features/2023-ways-to-make-cities-better/) mentioned my work on this project.
+* August 30th article in Bloomberg ["9 Smart Ways To Make Cities Better"](https://archive.ph/SSPfv) mentioned my work on this project in part 6.
 Links to [PDF](./pdf/bloomberg.pdf) and [image of specific page.](./img/bloomberg-06.png)
 * [How AI Could Have Warned Us about the Florida Condo Collapse Before It Happened](https://towardsdatascience.com/how-a-i-can-prevent-future-building-collapses-before-they-happen-71c3bf3740b5) article for Towards Data Science.
 * The [video](https://www.youtube.com/watch?v=g4tnZTghSmg) for the TDS article (featured on the page, but here it is directly)